jlonardi/igp-DnM/doc/readme.txt

 -----
 - you can load your previous game progress from Main Menu or Pause Menu
 - game progress can be saved at any time by pausing the game and selecting Save Game
-- please note that you will lose any unsaved progress as there is no autosaving!
+- please note that you will lose any unsaved progress by going into main menu as there is no autosaving!

 Start & Settings